pythonhealthdatascience/llm_simpy/notebooks/01_methods/06_testing.md

 5. Jupyter notebooks that contained a (human created) Python script for running the models/user interfaces and detailed usage instructions.
 6. All prompts (in sequence) used to generate code and all Jupyter notebooks containing the iterations of the model/testing.

 The second modeller reviewed all of this information and attempted to run the models and tests.
-We used this phase to identify:
+We used this step to identify:

 * Missed errors in the model recreation (either by LLM or user).
 * Typos/mistakes/copy paste errors in iteration notebooks.
 * Additional formal testing that should be conducted.
 * Improvements that were needed in model documentation.

-The outcome of these step would then be fixed/implemented before proceeding to phase 2 in our experimental procedure.
+The outcome of these step would then be fixed/implemented before proceeding to stage 2 in our experimental procedure.